varworkshop/varworkshop.github.io/_pages/challenges.md

 - **Training and Validation Data:** For training and validation, please use the data provided in the [QEVD page](https://www.qualcomm.com/developer/software/qevd-dataset).

 - **Evaluation Metrics:** We will use the METEOR, ROUGE-L,  BERT, LLM-Acc., and T-F-Score as described [here](https://arxiv.org/abs/2407.08101).
-These code for these metrics is available [here](https://github.com/Qualcomm-AI-research/FitCoach/tree/main/scripts).
+The code for these metrics is available [here](https://github.com/Qualcomm-AI-research/FitCoach/tree/main/scripts).
 If you have any questions contact us [here](mailto:var.workshop.cvpr@gmail.com).

 - **Participation:**